 When THCV is consumed at small doses, it functions as a CB1 antagonist, meaning the compound does not activate the receptor but instead prevents the impacts of CB1 agonists.
 Therefore, when THCV is consumed in low doses, it tends to be non-psychoactive and further reduces the psychoactive effects of THC.
 On the other hand, high doses of THCV tend to be an agonist of CB1 and CB2 receptors and can induce a very strong and quick high.

 Cannabigerol or CBG is among the overlooked phytocannabinoids located within the cannabis plant.
 In contrast to THC, this cannabis compound is non-psychoactive and does not generate the high that comes from smoking marijuana.
 When this non-psychoactive cannabinoid is ingested, it binds to CB1 and CB2 receptors, and block CB1 receptors.
-There are findings that CBG can be potentially effective in treating cancer patients.

 We are just scratching the surface of the potential this plant holds.
 As it becomes more widely accepted by the government and the barriers are removed we are able to discover more about this plant.
 There is so much more that needs to be studied and thankfully times are changing so we will continue to have more findings.

 Cannabis.
 Wikipedia.
 Retrieved at: https://en.wikipedia.org/wiki/Cannabis_(drug) on Feb.
 20, 2019